 From 1 April 2023, leases which were previously off balance sheet will now be included.
 Although leases form part of the other long term liability figures which make up the Prudential Indicators above, it is not currently anticipated that the Indicators will be exceeded.
-Once the detailed data gathering has been substantially completed, later in the 2023/24 financial year, an updated report may be required to inform the members of the detailed impact of IFRS 16 with amended Prudential Indicators for approval.
+The full impact will not be known until the end of the financial year 2023/24, an updated report may be required to inform the members of the detailed impact of IFRS 16 with amended Prudential Indicators for approval.